Virtual Brokers is one of a few self-directed trading platforms in Canada that offers free ETF purchases.

 Virtual Brokers states on its website that you will receive 100% reimbursement for any losses that may occur from an “unauthorized online activity in your Virtual Brokers account”.

-Visit their website to read the restrictions and limitations to this guarantee.
+Visit their website to read the restrictions and limitations of this guarantee.

 Virtual Brokers vs. Questrade vs. Wealthsimple Trade